 "As the bulldozers razed the last remnants of the historic drive-in and trucks carted off the debris, American Graffiti opened in theaters."

 |The restaurant shines beautifully at night in American Graffiti.|

 |Mackenzie Phillips on-location in the Mels' parking lot c.
 July 1972|

 The, now legendary, eatery first opened it's doors for business on December 23, 1947 and remained open and standing for almost 29 years before it was finally demolished sometime in the Fall of 1976.
-In other words, The Mels drive-in featured in Graffiti was not razed until four years after filming was complete and three years after the film was first released in theaters with 3 additional scenes and the soundtrack re-mixed in Dolby stereo, with the advertising slogan, "American Graffiti is back!"
+In other words, The Mels drive-in featured in Graffiti was not razed until four years after filming was complete and three years after the film was first released in theaters.
+It was not demolished right after filming took place.
 Ya know, it's amazing the way historical trivialities such as these can get distorted.
 If historians can't even get small details like these right, it kind of makes you wonder about the reporting accuracy of big things like the United States astronauts going to the moon.
 Who knows, maybe the Apollo missions were really just weekend benders in Las Vegas and the pictures of the landing were manufactured by Stanley Kubrick.

 Oh, I almost forgot, I mentioned the photo of Mels that Mr. Lecach shared with me at the beginning of the post which inspired me to write this...well, here it is:

 SAN FRANCISCO NOV.
 16 -- NOW ITS A PARKING LOT